SJ Dm3

-Dm and Dm3 is a series of locomotives used by Swedish State Railways (Statens Järnvägar, SJ) and later Malmtafik i Kiruna (MTAS) for pulling iron ore trains on the Iron Ore Line in Sweden and Ofoten Line in Norway.
+Dm and Dm3 is a series of locomotives used by Swedish State Railways (Statens Järnvägar, SJ) and later Malmtrafik i Kiruna (MTAS) for pulling iron ore trains on the Iron Ore Line in Sweden and Ofoten Line in Norway.
 A total of 39 double-locomotives (Dm) were delivered between 1954 and 1971, built by ASEA.
 A further 19 center locomotives (Dm3) were later delivered.
 Norwegian State Railways also operated 12 similar locomotives, designated NSB El 12.
 The Dm is an articulated, freight-optimized version of the Da-locomotive.